caseypaquola/BigBrainWarp/docs/pages/descriptor.rst

 	* bigbrain2fsaverage.py: python script to perform nearest neighbour interpolation from BigBrain to fsaverage5
 	* fsaverage2bigbrain.py: python script to perform nearest neighbour interpolation from fsaverage5 to BigBrain
 	* bigbrain2fsaverage.m: matlab script to perform nearest neighbour interpolation from BigBrain to fsaverage5
 	* fsaverage2bigbrain.m: matlab script to perform nearest neighbour interpolation from fsaverage5 to BigBrain
+	* txt2curv.sh: wrapper script to convert .txt files to .curv, helpful for visualisation with Freesurfer
+	* obj2fs.sh: wrapper script to convert .obj surface meshes to a freesurfer style mesh (.pial), which can be loaded into Freeview for visualisation

 * spaces:
 	* bigbrain: original histological space, includes surfaces and volumes